In order to add a block editor to your module, add the block editor field to your module form:

 Custom icons need to be named differently from default icons to avoid issues when creating the SVG sprites.

-If you want to use custom icons in a block, you have to define the source directory's path in config/twill.php
+If you want to use custom icons in a block, you have to define the source directory's path in config/twill.php.
+Add it under block_editor.directories.source.icons key:

 File: